Gabatsarl/R-Program-Copula-CJS/README.md

-# Exchangeable 2-copula modeling of hierarchical data: Application and prediction
+# Exchangeable 2-copula modeling of hierarchical data: Fitting and prediction

 # Introduction